mozmeao/platform-docs/docs/install.md

 If you'd like to run only a subset of the tests or only one of the test commands you can accomplish that with a command like the following:

-    docker compose run test pytest bedrock/firefox
+    docker compose run test pytest bedrock/legal

-This example will run only the unit tests for the `firefox` app in bedrock.
-You can substitute `pytest bedrock/firefox` with most any shell command you'd like and it will run in the Docker container and show you the output.
+This example will run only the unit tests for the `legal` app in bedrock.
+You can substitute `pytest bedrock/legal` with most any shell command you'd like and it will run in the Docker container and show you the output.
 You can also just run `bash` to get an interactive shell in the container which you can then use to run any commands you'd like and inspect the file system:

     docker compose run test bash